Dynamical Landscape and Multistability of a Climate Model: Results

-We also performed the same analysis on a simulation evolved for 32780 years using the model in setup A and with $\sigma =18 \%$.
-In this case, at high statistical significance, only two states are detected from the algorithm, the W and the SB states, consistently with the analysis described in Section~\ref{sec:Climatology of setup A}.
-However, at lower statistical significance other states appear.
-An example of an analysis is shown in Fig.~\ref{fig:restime}-a, where the green state approximately occupies the region of the attractor C observed in setup B, in the two-dimensional projection used in Fig.~\ref{fig:clusterT}-a.
-However, the multidimensional probability distribution of the temperature variables in this state differs significantly from the one of state C of setup B. Indeed this state is not an attractor: the configuration of lower $\Phi$ belonging to this state, if evolved with deterministic dynamics by setting $\sigma=0$, converges rapidly to the W state. {The dynamics of an ensemble of trajectories initiated near the green dots is by and large controlled by two subdominant eigenvectors depicted in Fig.~\ref{fig:ocdiff_1_sub}a)-b).}
+We also performed the same analysis on a simulation evolved for 32780 years using the model in setup A and with $\sigma =18\%$.
+At high statistical significance, we detect two states corresponding to the W and the SB climates, described in Sect.~\ref{sec:Climatology of setup A}.
+At lower statistical significance other states appear.
+An example of an analysis is shown in Fig.~\ref{fig:restime}(a), where the green state approximately seem to occupy approximately the same region as the C state found in setup B, see Fig.~\ref{fig:clusterT}(a).
+However, the distribution of the air temperature variables in this state differs significantly from the C state in setup B (not shown).
+Indeed, this state is not an attractor, as it evolves towards the W state if one removes the stochastic forcing. rapidly to the W state.
+The dynamics of an ensemble of trajectories initiated near the green dots is by and large controlled by two subdominant eigenvectors depicted in Fig.~\ref{fig:ocdiff_1_sub}(a-b).